gregclinker/sixtysix/README.md

-# sitysix
+# sixtysix

-# Shows details of the World Cup winning England Team of 1966.
+# Shows details of the England, World Cup winning team, of 1966.
+to get the open-api definition http://localhost:8080/swagger-ui.html